ngnnath/KafkaProject/README.md

 ## Project Kafka Consumer/Producer confluent

-It's  a simple python app that you can run by an command line interface using cli lib, and confluent kafka lib.
+It's  a simple python3 app that you can run by an command line interface using cli lib, and confluent kafka lib.
 The project template is from cookiecutter framework.

 To install it :